-The broader goal of the thesis is to depict the way in which the transfers of expertise and ideas between Romania and Western Europe could defined a national identity through art and offer a way for analysing nation-building processes in a transnational paradigm.
+The broader goal of the thesis is to depict the way in which the transfers of expertise and ideas between Romania and Western Europe could defined national cultural identities and offer a way for analysing nation-building processes in a transnational paradigm.

-(forthcoming) “Between Europe and the Balkans: the Romanian Architectural Heritage”, in Dragan Damjanović et all. (eds), Art and Politics in Europe in the Modern Period, proceedings of the international conference organised at the University of Zagreb, Croatia.
+- (forthcoming) “Between Europe and the Balkans: the Romanian Architectural Heritage”, in Dragan Damjanović et all. (eds), Art and Politics in Europe in the Modern Period, (University of Zagreb, 2018).

 - “A National Image in Front of the World: The Balkan Country’s Architecture at the Paris Universal Exhibition of 1889” in Miklos Szechely (ed), Ephemeral Architecture in Central-Eastern Europe in the 19th and 20th centuries, (forthcoming with L'Harmattan, Paris, 2015).